klaytn/kips/KIPs/kip-draft_kgp6.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the KIP.-->

-This proposal suggests the creation of a smart contract that records the rebalance of treasury funds.
-The main objective is to facilitate the approval and redistribution of treasury funds to new addresses while keeping record of the sender and receiver details.
+This proposal suggests a smart contract interface standard that records the rebalance of treasury funds.
+The main objective is to facilitate the approval and redistribution of treasury funds to new addresses while keeping record of the addresses.

 ## Abstract